wlfrii/lib_math/README.md

 # lib_math

 This library is a mathematics extension library based on [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page).
-Some useful tiny functions that were created in some of my projects are rearranged in this project to facilitate my work.
+Some useful tiny functions that were created in some of my projects are rearranged and templated in this project to facilitate my work.

 The library will be updated continuously.